 Alert queries can be defined based on the scores for threat indicators, risk values/functions and also based on the country of origination for each of these alerts.
-By this, we empower your security team to make better-informed strategic choices leading to more effective than ever incident response and remediation.
+With this threat intelligence automation, we empower your security team to make better-informed strategic choices leading to more effective than ever incident response and remediation.

 norm_id=* | process ti(destination_address) | search cs_score>80 | process geoip(destination_address) as country | chart count() by country() order by count() desc

 By using both static and dynamic enrichment, analysts can benefit from a unique set of options and make the best use of threat intelligence in LogPoint.

 By statically enriching any threat indicator (ip address or domain name) your analysts can get instant overview of potential risks.
 In LogPoint SIEM Threat Intelligence, risk is always explained by a number of enriched key-value pairs such as category and risk score.
 These key-value pairs will be then indexed and stored on the disks until cleared by the retention policy.

 Threat sources cannot always be detected near real time leading to serious attacks going undetected.
 In order to avoid similar scenarios, dynamic enrichment in LogPoint enables analysts to retrospectively investigate attacks and thus uncover hard to spot indicators.

 Static: Without the usage of “process ti()” command

 norm_id=* source_address IN HOMENET | chart count() by cs_category, cs_score, source_address, destination_address

 STIX/TAXII uses RESTful API with a special definition of services and messages for data exchange.
 LogPoint consumes the STIX 1.x feed in JSON format by making API requests to the STIX/TAXII server.